TomisinCodes/TomisinCodes/README.md

-- 👋 Hi, I’m @TomisinCodes
+- 👋 Hi, I’m Tomisin

 Data Analysis & Business Intelligence.
 Eager to learn about the latest and up-to-date technologies and I'm also a very tech-savvy person.